Hydropessum: History and Classification

-Hydropessum was originally described by Robert Broom in 1913 based on two incomplete specimens found in the collection of Kannemeyer though this was a short description that would differ from later descriptions in a couple of ways.
+Hydropessum was originally described by Robert Broom in 1913, based on two incomplete specimens found in the collection of Kannemeyer, though this was a short description that would differ from later descriptions in a couple of ways.
 A more thorough description of the material would be done by Peter Hutchinson in 1973 who would redescribe the anatomy of the fish in a publication revising Triassic fish from the South African region of the Karoo Basin and Brookvale, New South Wales.

-Though the exact horizon the specimens are found is unknown, it is know that they were found in the Upper Beaufort Group in South Africa with publications usually giving an early Triassic age to Hydropessum.
+Though the exact horizon the specimens are found is unknown, it is known that they were found in the Upper Beaufort Group in South Africa with publications usually giving an early Triassic age to Hydropessum.
+The type locality most likely dates to the Spathian stage of the Olenekian.

 Classification

-Though no classification of Hydropessum would be included in the publication, a 1935 paper by Wade which would place the genus within Cleithrolepididae.
-In 1940, Berg would later place the family including Hydropessum within Perleidiformes only for Lehman to argue that the genus should be assigned to Perleididae.
-It wouldn't be until 1973 that Hutchinson which would place the assign the fish to its own monotypic family, Hydropessidae in his reassessment of the genus.
-Later on, a 2008 publication by López-Arbarello and Zavattieri would include a phylogenic analyses containing the genus which would agree with this placement along with strengthening previous suggestions that the genus was closely related to another family of deep-bodied fish, Cleithrolepididae.
-Within the order, these two groups would group together due to features such as the loss of teeth in the jaws of the fish and the amount of fin rays present in the caudal fin.
-A second publication by Sun and coauthors in 2012 would corroborate this phylogenic position found by the previous authors.
+Though no classification of Hydropessum was included in the publication, a 1935 paper by Wade placed the genus within Cleithrolepididae.
+In 1940, Berg placed the family including Hydropessum within Perleidiformes, only for Lehman to argue that the genus should be assigned to Perleididae.
+It was not until 1973 that Hutchinson assigned the fish to its own monotypic family, Hydropessidae, in his reassessment of the genus.
+A 2008 publication by López-Arbarello and Zavattieri included a phylogenic analyses containing the genus which would agree with this placement, along with strengthening previous suggestions that the genus was closely related to another family of deep-bodied fish, Cleithrolepididae.
+Within the order, these two groups were grouped together, due to features such as the loss of teeth in the jaws of the fish and the amount of fin rays present in the caudal fin.
+A second publication by Sun and coauthors in 2012 corroborated the phylogenic position found by the previous authors.
 Below are the phylogenic trees from both of these publications showing the placement of Hydropessum.